provenance-io/provenance/x/marker/spec/10_governance.md

 This request is expected to fail if:
 - The governance proposal format (title, description, etc) is invalid
+- Marker does not allow governance control (`AllowGovernanceControl`)
 - The marker account itself is not holding sufficient supply to cover the amount of coin requested to burn
 - The amount of resulting supply would be less than zero